Frequently Asked Questions: Child Seat Regulations

-January 4, 2012 - On January 1st, 2012, new child restraint system and booster seat requirements became mandatory.
-A 19-month transition period allowed manufacturers to make the necessary design modifications to their seats and testing equipment while continuing to supply the Canadian market with restraint systems that provide a high level of safety.
+As of January 1st, 2012, child seats and booster seats were mandated to meet updated requirements.
+A 19-month transition period, prior to this date, allowed manufacturers to make the necessary design modifications to their seats and testing equipment while continuing to supply the Canadian market with restraint systems that provide a high level of safety.

-The new regulations for car seats (Motor Vehicle Restraint Systems and Booster Seats Safety Regulations) are an upgrade to the previous regulations.
-These regulations were rewritten to align with the United States on many issues and to incorporate some new and unique Canadian testing requirements.
-The new regulations ensure an appropriate minimum level of safety for children while using the most up-to-date technology available for testing.
+The regulations for car seats (Motor Vehicle Restraint Systems and Booster Seats Safety Regulations) were rewritten to align with the United States on many issues and to incorporate some new and unique Canadian testing requirements.
+These regulations ensure an appropriate minimum level of safety for children while using the most up-to-date technology available for testing.

-What is the difference between the new regulations and the old ones?
+What is the difference between the updated regulations and the old ones?

-The major changes incorporated in the new Canadian regulations include:
+The major changes incorporated in the new Canadian regulations included:

 - a lap/shoulder seat belt testing requirement for all types of car seats, since lap/shoulder belts have been commonly found in most vehicles for several years;